namedyangfan/R_Aquanty/SnowAccumulation_R/README.md

 ## <a name="awtr"></a>average_weighted_temp_raster(x, mods, crs, weighted_temp_raster_folder_path, weighted_temp_raster_folder_name = "weighted_temp_raster", le = 2, ldebug = FALSE)
 * x: a pattern that is used to match the temperature raster files. *x* is the starting point for the backward looking average method.
 There must be at least *le* number of elements in *mods* before *x*.
 * mods: a list of patterns that is used to match all the temperature raster files.
 The order of mods determines which files are used to compute the backward average.
+It is recommonded to use *date* as the matching pattern for the temperature file.
 * weighted_temp_raster_folder_path: the directory where the folder *weighted_temp_raster* is created. *weighted_temp_raster* is a folder that contains the output from the function **write_weighted_temp_raster ()**.
   * averaged_weighted_temperature: this folder is automaticly created to save the function output
 * weighted_temp_raster_folder_name: the folder name of where the temperature raster files are located. weighted_temp_raster_folder_name is set to *weighted_temp_raster* by default.